-The actual mechanism is much complicated than this, but to implement the HTTPS, you don’t need to know all the actual details of the handshake implementation.
+The actual mechanism is much complicated than this, but to implement the HTTPS, you don’t need to know all the actual details of the TLS handshake implementation.

 What you need to know is that there is an initial handshake between the client and the server, in which they exchange keys and certificates.
 After that handshake, encrypted communication is ready to start.